NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Project Structure/Week 1 - ML Strategy.md

 ### Setting Up Dev/Test sets

 Focus on making you Dev and Test sets come from same distribution and minimize isolation of categories from the different sets.

+Best to random shuffle the data so the data comes from the same distribution.

+### Bast Practice For Testing ML
+For modern problems it is better to try and get the most of a test set with a lot of data.

+For the most part your train set should be the largest with the dev and test set only needing to be smaller.

+### When the Algorithm is Not Following Best Metrics

+Add weight to examples that you do not want as it should encourage larger errors in the validation metric

+Adding weight to items that you want your algorithm to avoid

+Make sure that when user testing, then we need to change our dev and test set and metrics for our error.